-The MG ZS EV battery is water-cooled specifically for enhanced rapid charging capabilities and can be charged to 80% in as little as 40 minutes, meaning you’ll be back on the road in no time.
+The MG ZS EV battery is water-cooled specifically for enhanced rapid charging capabilities and can be charged to 80% in as little as 40 minutes using a 75kW DC charger, meaning you’ll be back on the road in no time.

 A FEW THINGS THAT AFFECT CHARGE TIMES

 There are a few main factors that can affect how long to charge an electric car for.
 The first of these is the size of the battery.

 The bigger your vehicle’s battery capacity, the longer it will take to charge – but also the longer the charge will last.
 The MG ZS EV has a 44.5kw/h battery, which is larger than some electric vehicle competitors and will ensure an improved range for your vehicle.

 Similarly, the state of the battery will affect how long it takes to charge your electric vehicle.
 Naturally, if you are charging from near empty, this will take longer to charge than if you are topping up from 50%.

 The maximum charging rate of the vehicle also affects charging speed.
 You can only charge an electric vehicle at the maximum charge rate that the vehicle can accept, which means your car will not charge any faster by using a more powerful charging point.